You’re the paediatric registrar on call. You get a call from ED, who have kindly performed blood tests on a 4-year-old who ‘looks a bit dry’.

 The management of hyperkalaemia is something that gets drilled into us from medical school.
-Despite lots of erroneous samples in neonates and children, treating true hyperkalaemia happens rarely, leaving some feeling flustered and under-confident.
+Despite many erroneous samples in neonates and children, treating true hyperkalaemia rarely happens, leaving some feeling flustered and under-confident.
 Rubens and Kanaris, in a recent Archives article, take a delve into the depths of hyperkalaemia management, including some enlightening and perhaps what may feel initially controversial IV fluid choices.

 Rubens M, Kanaris C. Fifteen-minute consultation: Emergency management of children presenting with hyperkalaemia.
 Arch Dis Child Educ Pract Ed.
 2021 Aug 3:edpract-2021-322080. doi: 10.1136/archdischild-2021-322080.
 Epub ahead of print.
 PMID: 34344762.

-What do we mean by hyperkalaemia and why does it happen?
+What is hyperkalemia, and why does it happen?

 Essentially it is caused by: